jloysch/smack-and-rack/README.md

 # SMACK and RACK
-(Session Management and Account Control Kit, Resource Access Control Kit)
+(Session Management and Constraints Kit, Resource Access Control Kit)

-Simple permissions management in Java
+Simple framework for user and group permissions management in Java.